Airbus Logo

 The Airbus logo uses the font Helvetica Neue LT.
 This font belongs to the larger Helvetica family, known for its clear and readable style.
 Helvetica Neue LT updates the classic Helvetica design, making it more uniform in height and width, which gives it a neat and functional look.

-Airbus uses Helvetica Neue LT for most of its corporate communications and branding to keep its appearance consistent and professional.
-However, Airbus uses Arial for online and desktop use.
+The company uses Helvetica Neue LT for its corporate communications and branding to keep its appearance consistent and professional.
+However, Arial is used for online and desktop use.
 This is because Arial is widely available and looks similar to Helvetica, which helps keep the appearance consistent across different formats while ensuring it is easy to read and compatible with various systems.

 Is Airbus an airline company?

-Airbus is not an airline company.
+This entity is not an airline company.
 It is a leading commercial aircraft manufacturer with a strong presence in the aerospace industry.
-In addition to making airplanes, Airbus has divisions focused on space, defense, and helicopters.
+In addition to making airplanes, it has divisions focused on space, defense, and helicopters.
 It is Europe’s largest aeronautics and space company and plays a significant role in the global market.

 The company designs and sells aircraft, spacecraft, and related systems and services.
 Its most visible unit, the commercial aircraft division, produces a variety of planes that airlines worldwide use—these range from smaller jets like the A320 to larger, long-range models like the A350.
-Airbus Helicopters manufactures versatile helicopters for civilian and military use, and its Space and Defence division works on projects like satellites and space exploration missions.
+The helicopters division manufactures versatile helicopters for civilian and military use, and its Space and Defence division works on projects like satellites and space exploration missions.

 What does the Airbus logo mean?